- 1 large egg

-Carefully lay 2 to 3 corn dogs at a time (do not crowd them) in the hot oil and fry until golden brown, about 8 minutes, gently rolling them with tongs to brown evenly.
+Carefully lay 2 to 3 corn dogs at a time (do not crowd them) in the hot oil and fry until golden brown, 5 to 8 minutes, gently rolling them with tongs to brown evenly.
 Remove from the oil and let drain on paper towels.
 Sprinkle with Creole seasoning.

 Serve the corn dogs with the mustard.

 - Source: Every Day's A Party Cookbook